melanchall/drywetmidi/Docs/articles/file-reading-writing/MIDI-file-writing.md

 });
 ```

-Complete list of available properties is placed in documentation of [WritingSettings](xref:Melanchall.DryWetMidi.Core.WritingSettings).
+Complete list of available properties is placed in the documentation of [WritingSettings](xref:Melanchall.DryWetMidi.Core.WritingSettings).